The Bankrate promise

 - First, you’ll need to confirm your finances are secure.
 That means making sure you have enough money not just to pay down the debt in full, but also to continue covering your essential living expenses.

 - Once you’ve confirmed your finances are all in order, you’ll need to formally request an early payoff from your creditors.
 They will need to approve the request, which will likely involve a negotiation to recoup more of your debt than your settlement agreement required.

 - After both you and your creditor have come to terms and agreed to the payoff, a court determines if the payoff will move forward.

 - Once your payoff is approved, you will be responsible for paying off all of the debt claims on your bankruptcy case, including any unsecured debt, such as credit cards, which would’ve been discharged if you’d kept making Chapter 13 plan payments on the original schedule.

 Advantages of paying off Chapter 13 bankruptcy early

-There are a handful of circumstances in which you might decide to pay off your Chapter 13 bankruptcy early, most of which stem from lifestyle choices that may offer more personal comfort and convenience than making ongoing debt payments.
+There are a handful of circumstances in which you might decide to pay off your Chapter 13 bankruptcy early.

 There is a mental and emotional burden to debt payments and the knowledge that you owe money to someone else.
-Choosing to pay down your debts early frees you of that concern and can be a relief knowing that you don’t have to worry about meeting monthly payments going forward.
+Choosing to pay down your debts early frees you of that concern.

 Potential to start fresh sooner

 By paying off your debts, you have the opportunity to start fresh.
-While there are still financial hurdles that will keep you from being able to fully escape the effects of bankruptcy, including a record of it on your credit history, it still provides the opportunity to focus on rebuilding your creditworthiness.
+There are still financial consequences of bankruptcy, including a record of it on your credit history.
+But paying your debts ahead of schedule still provides the opportunity to focus on rebuilding your creditworthiness.